xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. note::
-    These filters will only run on xcore-ai due to the inner dot product calculation employing the XS3 VPU.
+    These filters will only run on XCORE-AI due to the inner dot product calculation employing the XS3 VPU.

 .. _ff3_voice_vpu_hdr:
 Fixed factor of 3 VPU